Parth099/College-Notes/College Math/Concepts of Vector Calculus/Curl and Divergence.md

 $$\text{curl}(\nabla f) = \vec{0}$$
 *The zero Vector*

-This gives us a way to see if a field is conservative.
+This gives us a way to see if a field is a [[Conservative Vector Fields]]

 ### Curl of  Conservative Fields
 if $\text{curl}(\vec{F}) = \vec{0}$ then: $\vec{F}$ **is** conservative ([[Vector Fields]]).